-Outliers.
-For our analysis we assumed that people engaged in behavior that follows a normal distribution.
-However, as we had no complete control over the surroundings wherein the experiment took place in each company (e.g., noise, meeting tables, potential distraction), which is inherent to conducting experiments in a field setting, we first checked the dataset for outliers.
+For our analysis we assumed that people engaged in behaviour that follows a normal distribution.
+However, as we did not have complete control over the surroundings where the experiment took place in each company (e.g., noise, meeting tables, potential distraction), which is inherent to conducting experiments in a field setting, we first checked the dataset for outliers.
 Cook's Distance was used to determine any outliers that could influence the outcome of further analysis.
-The results revealed that two 3-person teams exceeded the cut-off point on all three dependent variables.
-On the basis of these results we decided to drop those two teams from further analysis.
-We acknowledge that it is generally recommended (Aguinis et al., 2018) to determine the causes for unusual response patterns in detail before removing outliers.
-However, given the nature of the sample and field study, we did not have more detailed information available to further examine these outliers.
-Note that analyses for the entire sample yielded the same pattern of results, but the focal interaction effect became marginally significant.1
+The results revealed that two three-person teams exceeded the cutoff point on all three dependent variables.
+On the basis of these results, we decided to drop those two teams from further analysis.
+We acknowledge that it is generally recommended to determine the causes for unusual response patterns in detail before removing outliers.
+However, given the nature of the sample and field study, no more detailed information was available to further examine these outliers.
+Note that analyses for the entire sample yielded the same pattern of results, but the focal interaction effect became marginally significant.1 Descriptive statistics of creativity, originality and feasibility ratings in each experimental condition are presented in Table 1.